OfirNahshoni/NotesApp/README.md

 Note: Check the message that is displayed.
 This is flash messages of Flask - backend module of Python.

+# Running the App:
-To run the application simply run the main.py file: python main.py
+python main.py

-Viewing the App:
+# Viewing the App:
 Go to URL: http://127.0.0.1:5000